suarasiy/pyeeltube/README.md

 - tested on `python version 3.8.6`.

 # Running program
-You can start the program with `python Core.py` and application started on port `localhost:8000`.
+You can start the program with `python Core.py` and it will started on port `localhost:8000`.